ome/ome-contributing/OMEROfigure.rst

 #.
 Resize selected images with toolbar buttons:

-   - |C| that 'align sizes' (width, height and width & height) resize all panels to match the dimensions of top-left selected panel.
+   - |C| that 'align sizes' (width, height and width and height) resize all panels to match the dimensions of top-left selected panel.
    - |C| that 'Align Magnification' resizes selected panels so that the scalebars in the all the selected panels have either equal, or proportional apparent length to the scalebar in the top-left panel.
 For example if top-left panel displays a scalebar representing 10 microns, all the selected images with scalebars representing 10 microns should have the same apparent length as the one in top-left panel after the alignment of magnification.
 The scalebars representing 100 microns in the other images should appear as being 10 times longer than the top-left image scalebar and so on.

 #.
 Copy and Paste duplicate panels into grid layout:

-   - |C| that copy & paste works with keyboard short-cuts.
+   - |C| that copy and paste works with keyboard short-cuts.
-   - |C| that copy & paste works with Menu items: Edit -> Copy/Paste.
+   - |C| that copy and paste works with Menu items: Edit -> Copy/Paste.
-   - |C| that copy & paste of a 'column' of panels duplicates it to the right.
+   - |C| that copy and paste of a 'column' of panels duplicates it to the right.
-   - |C| that copy & paste of a 'row' of panels duplicates it to the bottom.
+   - |C| that copy and paste of a 'row' of panels duplicates it to the bottom.

 #.
 Test paper setup.
 Click File -> Paper Setup: